-Join the biggest writing event of the year!
+The biggest online writing event of the year

-Back for its second year, The Summer Festival of Writing is here to keep you focused on your writing career – whether you’re just starting out, are submitting to agents, or want to start self-publishing seriously.
+The Summer Festival of Writing will be back for 2022 to keep you focused on your writing career – whether you’re just starting out, are submitting to agents, or want to start self-publishing seriously.

 Every year since 2010, over three hundred writers have travelled to York, England to attend our Festival of Writing.
 In 2020, we brought you our first fully digital festival which saw over a thousand writers across the world tuning in to watch over one hundred hours of live events with the best in the business.

 During the summer, you’ll have chance to attend over thirty-five online events.
-Below is a highlight of some we’re really excited about.
+Below is a highlight of some we are excited to share with you.

-Select each month to see our full lineup
+Select each month to see our full online lineup

 1 June | 19:00 BST / 14:00 ET